NickSdot/phpstan-prettier-output/README.md

 Plugin repo: https://github.com/JetBrains/phpstorm-phpstan-plugin

+**PHPStan**

+Currently, we rely on Regex to re-format the reported messages (e.g. adding line-breaks).
+It would be nice, but it is no deal-breaker if not, if PHPStan would add support for formatted messages.

+Possible approaches:
+- keep track of all non `sprintf`'ed messages in a static property (?) of `RuleErrorBuilder::message()`.
+- make it a first class feature to have a formatted and unformatted variant of messages.
+- add values required to build messages to `PHPStan\Command\AnalysisResult`.

 ## Considerations

 **Usage of "Tips"**

 Ondrej [recommended the sole usage of "tips" output](https://github.com/phpstan/phpstan/discussions/11476#discussioncomment-10274315).
 However, this seems  not sufficient for the following reasons.

-a) More often than not there are no "tips".
+- More often than not there are no "tips".
-b) There can be multiple tips per error.
+- There can be multiple tips per error.
-c) They are often simply external references like in the following example.
+- They are often simply external references like in the following example.

 ```
 12   app/Models/Option.php:12